 The Vandervoort’s dairy plant is now owned by Kroger.

-This grain silo is at Texsand Distributors across the street from the old Kimbell grain elevators.
+This grain silo looms at Texsand Distributors across the street from the old Kimbell grain elevators.

 In places the brick paving of Main Street can still be seen, as on the railroad overpass at the grain elevators.